 Do not complete Part II, line 1, columns (a) or (b).
-However, complete columns (c) through (i)

-as if columns (a) and (b) were completed.
+However, complete columns (c) through (i) plumns (a) and (b) were as if columns (a) and (b) were completed.

 Report grants in Part II regardless of the source of the grant funds (whether restricted or unrestricted), and regardless of whether the organization selected the grantee.